Arnavshukla09/MediExpert/README.md

 - Run the app locally and navigate the symptom flow to verify diagnosis behavior.
 - Inspect `lib/diagnosis-engine.ts` to review matching logic or adjust rules.

-## Contributing

-If you want to contribute:

-1. Open an issue describing the change or improvement.
-2. Create a branch, implement your change, and open a pull request.

-## License

-This project does not specify a license in the repository.
-Add a `LICENSE` file if you intend to open source it.